sankar-inorg/ServiceCustomer/Endpoints.md

 6) Customer --> Get Customer by Email Verification Token
 7) Customer --> Verify Customer's Email
 8) CustomerGroup --> Create Customer Group
+9) Customer --> Update Customer by ID
+   - Add Customer to the Customer Group

+Update APIs using Action:
+1) Get the Customer
+2) Create an Action List
+3) Create an Action
+4) Add the Action to the Action List
+5) Create the Draft using the Version from Customer and the Action List
+6) Pass the JSON Body and Make the API Call